Add .help user text files (v1.A6+)

 In addition you can set a different foreground and background colour for the text file and even display a background wallpaper under the text.

-If you want multi-coloured text and\or a help menu system - go here.
+If you want multi-coloured text on the screen and\or a help menu system - go here.

 If the start of the first line of the .help text file contains "0x", then that hex number will be used as the colour value for all the text and the entire first line will not be displayed to the user, e.g.